-TOUR POL 11: Any land development proposed as a result of Tourism policies, particularly in relation to development adjacent to the River Boyne will be screened for the need to undertake Appropriate Assessment.
+TOUR POL 9: Any land development proposed as a result of Tourism policies, particularly in relation to development adjacent to the River Boyne will be screened for the need to undertake Appropriate Assessment.

-TOUR OBJ 1: To support the recommendations of the Boyne Valley Drive Infrastructure Study, the Tourism Route Interpretation Plan for the Boyne Valley Drive and the Interpretative Plan for Boyne Valley Orientation Points as they apply to the town of Trim and its environs subject to implementation of sustainable planning and environmental principles.
+TOUR OBJ 1: To implement the recommendations of the Boyne Valley Tourism Strategy 2016-2020 as they apply to the town of Trim and its environs.